-ESG matters for Financial Services
+ESG and sustainability matters for Financial Services

 Climate change is a regulatory requirement and a key business consideration for the financial sector:

-• Investors, customers, and the workforce are interested in engaging with sustainable firms.
+• Investors, customers, and the workforce are interested in engaging with sustainable firms

 • The transition to net-zero emissions presents new business opportunities which cannot be ignored.